zephyrproject-rtos/zephyr/doc/development_process/index.rst

 The CI infrastructure currently runs the following tests:

 - Run '''checkpatch''' for code style issues (can vote -1 on errors)
-- Gitlint: Git commit style based on project requorements
+- Gitlint: Git commit style based on project requirements
 - License Check: Check for conflicting licenses
 - Run '''sanitycheck''' script: